-If you are looking for a major that will prepare you for professional success in a creative field, Visual Communications at Cazenovia College is the place for you.
-The program leads to a Bachelor of Fine Arts and offers concentrations in Advertising Design, Graphic Design, Illustration/Animation, and Web/Interactive Design.
+If you are looking for a major that will prepare you for professional success in a creative field, the NASAD-accredited Visual Communications program at Cazenovia College is the place for you.
+The program leads to a Bachelor of Fine Arts and offers concentrations in Graphic Design, Illustration, Animation, and Interactive Design.
 Student may wish to pursue more than one concentration within the program.

-The Graphic Design concentration allows students to remain open to the full range of courses offered for all VC concentrations, but it also focuses on design for print media.
+The Graphic Design concentration provides the fullest range of the four concentrations, with a particular focus on print media.
 Print media can include brochures, corporate identity systems, packaging, environmental graphics, book design, magazine design, newspaper design, etc. The curriculum specializes in the design and production of varied print media, but it also offers courses in web design and illustration, which are skill sets that a designer would be asked to collaborate with, contract for hire, or conduct themselves.
 Instruction is geared toward preparing students for future employment in a corporate art department, ad agency print creative department or design and printing businesses.

 - Students are required to take two career electives that offer a broad experience within the Visual Communications degree to maximize their professional experience in the field.

 - In their final year, Visual Communications students complete a comprehensive senior project in their area of concentration and in collaboration with a professional contact within the field.
 These projects and their portfolios are showcased in the College Art Gallery in April.
 The exhibition is curated by the students, and offers the opportunity for friends, family, and industry professionals to view their creative efforts on a large scale.